FaithAlone.net

 The miraculous gift of tongues was a gift of some, not all (1 Corinthians 12:8-10, 12:28-31), in the early Church, which served as a sign to unbelievers that Christianity was not some new sect of Judaism, but rather the divinely-instituted religion of the Messiah, whose Gospel message was to go to the whole world - even the Gentiles, who spoke diverse languages.

-The practice of modern Charismatics and Pentecostals are complete distortions of what we actually see in Scripture, and therefore, illegitimate.
+The practice of modern Charismatics and Pentecostals are complete distortions of what is actually seen in Scripture, and therefore, illegitimate.